View Space: Learning Representation across Arbitrary Graphs

-\mypar{Graph Neural Networks.} Given a graph $\gG$, a graph neural network (GNN) iteratively updates the node-representation matrix $\mZ^{(l)} \in \R^{N \times F_l}$ starting from the input node-feature matrix $\mZ^{(0)}=\mX$, where $F_l$ is the dimensionality of representation at layer $l$.
+\mypar{Graph Neural Networks.} Given a graph $\gG$, a graph neural network (GNN) updates node representations layer by layer from the input node-feature matrix $\mZ^{(0)}=\mX$.
+At layer $l$, the node-representation matrix is denoted by $\mZ^{(l)} \in \R^{N \times F_l}$, where $F_l$ is the size of its representation.
 Each layer applies two key operations, \emph{aggregation} and \emph{combination} \citep{MessagePassing, xu2018jknet, pre-trainGNN}:

-At each layer, the \emph{aggregation} conveys structural information by propagation, multiplying the node-representation matrix $\mZ^{(l)}$ with a matrix $\hat{\mA} \in \R^{N \times N}$ derived from the adjacency matrix $\mA$ either statically~\citep{kipf2017semisupervised, hamilton2017inductive} or dynamically~\citep{veličković2018graph, chienadaptive}.
-The \emph{combination} then integrates aggregated results and the original representation typically with a learnable matrix $\mW^{(l)} \in \R^{F_{l-1} \times F_l}$ for feature transformation.
+At each layer, the \emph{aggregation} conveys structural information by propagation, multiplying the node-representation matrix $\mZ^{(l)}$ with a matrix $\hat{\mA} \in \R^{N \times N}$ derived from the adjacency matrix $\mA$ either statically~\citep{kipf2017semisupervised, hamilton2017inductive} or dynamically~\citep{velikovi2018graph, chienadaptive}.
+The \emph{combination} then integrates aggregated results with the original node representations, typically through a feature transformation parametrized by a learnable weight matrix $\mW^{(l)} \in \R^{F_{l-1} \times F_l}$.